Washington, D.C. Semester, Leadership through Policy & Governance (WSLG)

 Evaluation of coursework is based on participation, a series of written memos, participant briefings, and a regular student journal reflecting on course themes and experiences.

-In addition to classroom seminar meetings, Washington semester participants help lead a series of unique Washington, D.C. area experiences, engaging with policy professionals, touring Pennsylvania Avenue, Capitol Hill, Rock Creek Park, Old Town Alexandria, and exploring D.C.-area neighborhoods like Ballston, VA to Petworth, D.C.
+Washington semester participants also help lead a series of unique Washington, D.C. area experiences, engaging with policy professionals, touring Pennsylvania Avenue, Capitol Hill, Rock Creek Park, Old Town Alexandria, and exploring D.C.-area neighborhoods like Ballston, VA to Petworth, D.C.
 Participants reflect on field study experiences through student-organized debriefings and written journal narratives.

 Contacts